Biomedical Engineering Technology

 Associate of Science (AS) in Biomedical Engineering Technology

 Biomedical Engineering Technology appeals to students desiring to be technical, and, at the same time, devote their careers to saving lives by helping doctors, nurses and patients.
-Graduates become biomedical technicians who maintain, repair, and calibrate the electronic medical instruments used in healthcare.
-To advance in these careers, it is also important to develop skills in communicating problems, ideas and solutions to other employees.
+Graduates become biomedical technicians who maintain, repair, and calibrate electronic medical instruments used in healthcare.
+To advance in these careers, students develop interpersonal, project management, and leadership skills.

-This program will develop troubleshooting skills in analog circuits, digital circuits, and processors.
+This program will teach you troubleshooting skills in analog circuits, digital circuits, and processors.
 In addition, students must learn physiology, medical terminology and the operation of medical instruments such as EKG instruments, defibrillators, and incubators.

 Learn more about this growing field.
 CLICK HERE

 In the workforce, graduates are typically employed by hospitals or a hospital subcontractor.
 Some

 graduates are employed by manufacturers of medical instruments or medical

 devices, or as field support technicians, after earning experience in the

 is for students to enter the workforce after two years, some graduates choose